If you’re thinking of getting a hair transplant surgery, you probably have a ton of questions about the FUE technique.

 FUE (Follicular Unit Extraction) is a hair transplant technique where the surgeon individually extracts healthy hair follicles from the donor area and implants them in the recipient area.
 Compared to other hair transplant types such as Follicular Unit Transplantation, the FUE process enables surgeons to do more precise harvesting and insertions during the surgery, which naturally lengthens the surgery time.

-Due to this precision, this technique offers near-perfect and natural-looking hair transplant results.
+Due to this precision, this relatively new hair transplant technique offers near-perfect and natural-looking hair transplant results.
 When you look at the last 50 years, the need for the FUE technique becomes much more obvious:

-It all starts in the early 1950s, where the first hair loss patient underwent the first modern hair transplant surgery with the technique called “hair plugging”.
+It all starts in the early 1950s when the first hair loss patient underwent the first modern hair transplant surgery with the technique called “hair plugging“.

 I can assure you, the “hair plug” technique was as scary as the name would suggest.
 The surgeon would use a punch tool with a 4-millimeter area to punch out round-shaped tissues out of the donor area of your scalp and then implant these into the recipient area.